benmvp/slides/2018/frameworksummit/nav-react.md

 NOTES:
 - First, learn React and learn it _really_ well
   * Sounds like an obvious statement
-  * But there's a lot to learn
+  * But it's important to focus on this first
 - React is highly functional & reactive with a uni-directional data flow
 - If you're used to MVC with Angular or backend
   * It'll take some time to wrap your head around the concepts
 - Then of course there's JSX syntax
   * Inverted concept of most frameworks where markup is in the JavaScript
-  * Instead of having markup which has JS-lite in it
+  * Instead of having markup which has "JS-lite" in it
 - Ensuring that you're fully leveraging the Virtual DOM
   * Not directly manipulating DOM nodes takes time
 - But thankfully the API is really narrow so there's not that much learn